MRSimulator I/O

 sim.export_spin_systems("example.mrsys")

-Now the file example.mrsys holds a JSON representation of the spin system objects.
-The extension of the file is irrelevant; however, we strongly encourage using .mrsys to adhere to the convention.
+Now the file example.mrsys holds a JSON representation of the spin system instances.
+We encourage the convention of using .mrsys extension for this JSON file.

 Just as spin systems can be saved to a file, spin systems can be loaded from a file.
 Loading spin systems is useful when working with a large number of spin systems over multiple Python scripts.
 Here we load the spin system file, example.mrsys, into a new simulator using the method load_spin_systems().